-Volunteer Opportunities in the Great Outdoors Near Greenville, SC
+Family Volunteer Opportunities in the Great Outdoors Near Greenville, SC

 Posted on |

-I know what you’re thinking.
-Where are the best outdoor volunteer opportunities near me?
-You’re in luck because Greenville, SC has a lot of organizations that need your help keeping Greenville beautiful!
-With the mantra of “give back to places you love” guiding our family’s approach to volunteer work, we have discovered there are plenty of opportunities to invest your time into the outdoor spaces and places you care about.
-Here are some of the volunteer stewardship opportunities in the Upstate, and how to get involved in the protection of our shared lands!
+With the mantra of “give back to places you love” guiding our family’s approach to volunteer work, we’ve discovered there are plenty of opportunities to invest time in cherished outdoor spaces.
+Here are some of the volunteer stewardship opportunities in the Upstate and how to help protect our shared lands!

-outdoor volunteering opportunities in greenville sc-min
+Outdoor volunteering opportunities in Greenville, SC

 Planting with Trees Upstate and Save Our Saluda

-Outdoor Volunteer Opportunities Near Me: Greenville, SC
+Outdoor Volunteer Opportunities Near Greenville, SC

 Riverkeepers: Volunteer on the Water

-Save Our Saluda’s mission is to protect and restore the Upper Saluda Watershed through education and increased awareness of the watershed, water resource issues, and the need to help protect our rivers.
-Save Our Saluda often partners with other local conservation organizations; we planted native trees and shrubs along a tributary to the Saluda River a couple of months ago, with Save Our Saluda in cooperation with TreesUpstate, which was a very rewarding and also educational experience.
+Save Our Saluda often partners with other local conservation organizations.
+We planted native trees and shrubs along a tributary to the Saluda River with Save Our Saluda in cooperation with TreesUpstate.
+It was a very rewarding and educational experience.
 Volunteers also assist with live staking, kudzu control, and trash removal.
-For events and other information visit their website Save Our Saluda or contact them at info@saveoursaluda.org.
+For events and other information, visit Save Our Saluda or email info@saveoursaluda.org.

-Have children interested in environmental issues, or know kids who love citizen science?
-South Carolina Adopt-a-Stream might be the program to look into!
+Do you have children interested in environmental issues or know kids who love citizen science?
+South Carolina Adopt-a-Stream might be the program to look into.
 Through a network of watershed stewardship, engagement, and education through involvement, volunteers play an important role in monitoring and tracking water quality while sharing information about local water resources with their communities.
-We help monitor two creeks near our home, and while the data collection aspect of this opportunity requires adult participation, my older kids help with everything from collecting water samples to making scientific measurements.
-Find out more here: The SC Adopt-a-Stream Program | Clemson University
+We help monitor two creeks near our home, and while the data collection aspect of this opportunity requires adult participation, my older kids help with everything from collecting water samples to taking scientific measurements.
+Learn more at The SC Adopt-a-Stream Program.

 Botanical Gardens That Rely on Volunteers

-Hatcher Garden calls their volunteers the Hearts of Hatcher, because “that’s what they give each time they visit”!
-Whether it’s working in the garden, helping the office, or walking the paths as a tour guide, volunteers keep Hatcher Garden growing with their time, talent, and expertise – learn more at the Hatcher Garden website.
+Hatcher Garden calls their volunteers the Hearts of Hatcher because “that’s what they give each time they visit.”
+Whether it’s working in the garden, helping the office, or walking the paths as a tour guide, volunteers keep Hatcher Garden growing with their time, talent, and expertise.
+Learn more at the Hatcher Garden website.

 Outdoor Volunteer Opportunities Near Me: Community Pickups